PinZhang/tf-han/README.md

 Gotcha,

 * The original paper does not use `cross-entropy` as the Loss function, instead it uses the negative sum of the logarithm of the probability corresponding to the correct class label.
-* There was an error in the previous implementation that treated each setence in a document separately.
+* There was an error in the previous implementation that treated each sentence in a document separately.
 However they should be considered as a whole: the final state of `RNN` run of one sentence should be the the input state of the next sentence.